fenago/kubernetes-course/md/Lab_5.md

 This states that the current status of the pod is `Running`.
 This field reflects which phase of its life cycle a pod is in.
-We will talk about various phases of a pod\'s life cycle in the next section of this chapter.
+We will talk about various phases of a pod\'s life cycle in the next section of this lab.

 Containers
 ----------

-Earlier in this chapter, we saw that we can bundle various containers inside a pod.
+Earlier in this lab, we saw that we can bundle various containers inside a pod.
 This field lists all the containers that we have created in this pod.
 Consider the output field from line 12 onwards in *Figure 5.1*: